Alternative Investments: A Strategic Portfolio Inclusion

 Alternative investments have numerous advantages over conventional investments.
-These advantages include counterweight to conventional assets, portfolio diversification, inflation hedge, and high returns.
+These advantages include counterweight to conventional assets, portfolio diversification, and inflation hedge.
 A counterweight investment is one that often responds inversely to another investment.
 For example, when stocks fall, bond prices often rise (Leonhardt, 2019).
 As such, alternative investments can act as counterweights to conventional investments, reducing the overall risk profile of an investment portfolio.
 Similar to counterweight investments, diversification reduces risk.
 “Diversification is a risk management strategy that mixes a wide variety of investments within a portfolio.
 A diversified portfolio contains a mix of distinct asset types and investment vehicles in an attempt at limiting exposure to any single asset or risk” (Segal, 2021).
 Due to the loss of purchasing power resulting from inflation, Milton Freidman describes it as “taxation without legislation” (Shaw, 2009).
 Accordingly, prudent investors have explored ways to hedge against inflation.
 “An inflation hedge involves investment in an asset that is expected to maintain or appreciate in an inflationary period” (Wilson, 2021).
 Historically, alternative investments such as Canadian residential real estate and farmland have served as inflationary hedges (Wilson, 2021).
-The greatest benefit of alternative investments is the return.
-Alternative investments, while in some instances can be riskier, typically generate high returns (Chen, 2021).
+The greatest benefit of alternative investments is the potential return.
 Despite the articulated benefits, alternative investments have drawbacks.

 DISADVANTAGES OF ALTERNATIVE INVESTMENTS